alexfernandez/loadtest/README.md

 Run as a script to load test a URL:

-    $ loadtest [-n requests] [-c concurrency] URL
+    $ loadtest [-n requests] [-c concurrency] [--keepalive] URL

 The URL can be "http://" or "https://".
 Set the max number of requests with `-n`, and the desired level of concurrency with the `-c` parameter.
+Use keep-alive connections whenever it makes sense (which should be always, except when you are testing opening and closing connections).

 Single-dash parameters (e.g. `-n`) are designed to be compatible with Apache `ab`. http://httpd.apache.org/docs/2.2/programs/ab.html

+Long parameters (e.g. `--keepalive`) are particular to `loadtest`.

 To get online help, run loadtest without parameters: